-The ends of the 3 bones in the knee — the femur, tibia, and patella — are covered with cartilage (a smooth material that covers bone ends of a joint to cushion the bone and allow the joint to move easily without pain) that acts as a shock absorber.
-Between the bones of the knees are 2 crescent-shaped discs of connective tissue, called menisci, which also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.
+There are 3 bones in the knee, the femur, tibia and patella.
+The ends of those bones are covered with cartilage (a smooth material that cushions the bone and allows the joint to move easily without pain).
+The cartilage acts as a shock absorber.
+Between the bones of the knees are two crescent-shaped discs of connective tissue, called menisci, which also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.

 The following are the most common symptoms of a torn meniscus.
 However, each individual may experience symptoms differently.
 Symptoms may include: